Frost-Lee/Now-You-Hear-Me/README.md

+### About the Development Tips

+This is one of the very first Swift Playground projects that I worked on, and it was found that developing a Swift Playground is not exactly the same as developing an iOS project, there are something that should be mentioned in order to prohibit unnecessary time waste.
+I wrote a personal blog to record the developing tips, it is [here](https://frost-lee.github.io/Tips-for-Developing-a-Swift-Playground/).

 ### Special Thanks

 Special thanks to [Circle](https://github.com/Nilcric) for providing the audio resources and [Race](https://github.com/DocRace) for providing the idea of using `UIStackView` for layout.